cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

     framebuffer support, 2D acceleration is not available.

 -   Formatting an unformatted memory stick in Clié devices that run PalmOS 3.x locks up PalmOS.
+CloudpilotEmu formats newly created cards, so there is no need to reformat them in PalmOS.

--   On PalmOS 5, keyboard input and clipboard and network integration are not currently available.
+-   On PalmOS 5, keyboard input, clipboard and network integration are not currently available.

 # CloudpilotEmu on the web